JackHopkins/PaperclipMaximiser/src/prompts/bottoms_up_prompts/finetuning_prompts/step_judge/system_prompt.md

 You must have 2 stages to your output.
 Under the ANALYSIS stage, you are given the criteria that the steps must adhere to and must analyse each input step given to you against the criteria.
 The criteria is as follows
 - Each step must be clear, short and concise
 - If you require crafting anything, the first step is to print out the recipes of all entities that are required for to be crafted.
 One example "Calculate all the ingredients and print out all the recipes required to craft for 1 burner mining drill, 1 burner inserter, 1 wooden chest and 50 transport belts.
 Do not craft anything, only print out the ingredients".
 Do not print out recipes for raw resources (stone, coal, iron ore, copper ore) or copper or iron plates, do not print recipes as they are not craftable
-- once you know the recipe from the logs, you can carry on with crafting the entity
+- Once you know the recipe from the logs, you can carry on with crafting the entity
 - When you need raw materials, just mine them.
 Do not overcomplicate.
 DO NOT CREATE A MINE IF THE OBJECTIVE DOES NOT ASK TO CREATE A MINE
 - If you need any input from the agent, tell it to print out that specific thing in the objective
 - if the agent should use a specific entity on the map, bring out the position of that entity